 While there are countless factors that go into creating beautiful hair, by far the most important of those factors is the hair care routine.
 Sure, you can spend loads of money on amazing hair care products and styling tools, but a proper hair care routine is of the utmost importance in order to properly use these products for their maximum benefit.

 So, what makes a good hair care routine?
 The ideal hair care routine is one that works perfectly for your specific hair type.
-Hair care is not a one-size-fits-all approach, and products and routines that works wonders for one hair type may be a disaster for another.
+Hair care is not a one-size-fits-all approach, and products and routines that work wonders for one hair type may be a disaster for another.

-If you could only keep one step in your hair care routine, this would be it.
+If you only keep one step in your hair care routine, this would be it.
 Just as we need to wash our body and our face, so to do we need to wash our hair in order to remove the sweat and oil that accumulates throughout the day.
 A good rule of thumb is to wash your hair every-other-day if you have normal hair, every day if you have greasy hair, and every two or three days if you have dry hair.

 Much in the same way that we need to moisturize our face after washing it, so to do we need to moisturize or condition our hair after shampooing it.
 Conditioner replenishes the hair with some of the natural moisture and oil that we remove from the hair during shampooing, keeping our hair from drying out prematurely.
 The key here, when it comes to your hair type, is to use a conditioner that provides the ideal amount of moisture for your hair type.
 Dry hair should be using a heavier, richer conditioner, whereas greasy hair needs a lighter, oil-free conditioner to prevent the hair from being weighed down.